 Side sleepers need a thicker, gusseted choice that can hold the head level between the shoulders but also provide the thickness to fill the space under the neck.
 They also need to be malleable enough to give in to the pressure of the shoulder against the side of the pillow.
 Pillows of any fill type are generally used based on personal preference for feel.
 Feather and shredded foam can be shaped to a specific feel and support, whereas memory foam provides enough give and contouring to fit the weight of the head and provide neck support.

-You might want to check also: Best Orthopedic Pillows for Side Sleepers
+You may want to read: Best Orthopedic Pillows for Side Sleepers

 Alternate Pillow Uses